RING SIZE GUIDE

 Like all jewellery, avoid wearing silver in chlorinated water.
 Also make sure that silver is stored away from excessive light and air as these can further tarnish the jewellery.
 Keep the silver in a dark, cool and dry place.
 Silver can tarnish very easily.
 To help prevent this, simply clean with a mild soap and water solution.
 Alternatively, a silver cleaner or soft felt cloth may be used, but tissue paper or paper towels will cause scratches

-Never wear your jewellery in the shower or when swimming.
+It is not recommended to wear your jewellery in the shower or when swimming.
 Chlorine and soap, can permanently damage or discolour gold.
 A soft jewellery polishing cloth with tarnish preventive will help you keep the gold pieces lustrous and shining.

 Avoid salt water and harsh chemicals such as chlorine bleach or detergents as they can cause damage.
 The chemicals erode the finish and polish of the gems leaving them dull.
 Hairspray, perfume and perspiration can also cause dullness if not regularly cleaned off.
 Storage in a soft pouch is recommended.